askpt/openfeature-dotnet-workshop/Workshop.md

 You will have integrated telemetry for feature flags, allowing you to monitor their usage and performance in the Aspire dashboard.

+### Learning Outcomes
+- Understand that feature flags can be monitored and analyzed using hooks
+- Understand that feature flags can be visualized in any OTEL compatible dashboard using telemetry data

 ---

 ## Extra Exercises: Advanced Targeting